lukechampine/us/CONTRIBUTING.md

 You are also welcome to propose changes that you do not intend to implement yourself.
 Instead of `Proposal`, prefix these with `Suggestion`, e.g.
-`Suggestion: allow custom User-Agent string`.
-A suggestion does not need to be a feature request; it can propose refactoring a function, expanding documentation, or any other issue relevant to the project, e.g. `Suggestion: add spellcheck pre-commit hook`.
+`Suggestion: Allow custom User-Agent string`.
+A suggestion does not need to be a feature request; it can propose refactoring a function, expanding documentation, or any other issue relevant to the project, e.g. `Suggestion:
+Add spellcheck pre-commit hook`.
 Also note that, unlike proposals, suggestions do not need to include an implementation plan.